envoyproxy/go-control-plane/pkg/test/main/README.md

 ## Requirements

-* Envoy binary `envoy` available: set `ENVOY` environment vaiable to the location of the binary, or use default `/usr/local/bin/envoy`
+* Envoy binary `envoy` available: set `ENVOY` environment variable to the location of the binary, or use the default value `/usr/local/bin/envoy`
 * `go-control-plane` builds successfully

 ## Steps